No. 3 Baylor clinches B12 title in OT, 94-89 over No. 6 WVU

 Baylor jumped out to a quick double-digit lead and for a time the game was looking like a rout.
 But the Bears went scoreless for nearly six minutes before halftime, allowing West Virginia to keep it close the rest of the game.

+“It was a grinder, I’m not going to lie,” Butler said.
+“We’re still kind of rusty a little bit.
+We’re still out of shape a little bit, especially me.
+But we fought through it.
+We knew it was going to be a tough one.
+We knew West Virginia was going to give us their best shot.”

 Butler’s layup with 2.7 seconds left in regulation sent the game into overtime tied at 81.
-But he fouled out with 1:15 remaining in overtime and West Virginia’s Taz Sherman hit one of two free throws to put the Mountaineers ahead 89-88.
+But he fouled out with 1:15 remaining in overtime.

+“It was extremely difficult,” Butler said.
+“I just couldn’t watch the game.”

-Mitchell’s layup with 59 seconds left in overtime put Baylor ahead to stay.
-He then took a charge against McBride with 27 seconds left, and Mitchell hit two free throws with 18 seconds left for the final margin.
+Sherman hit one of two free throws to put the Mountaineers ahead 89-88 before Mitchell’s layup with 59 seconds left in overtime put Baylor ahead to stay.
+Mitchell then took a charge against McBride with 27 seconds left, and Mitchell hit two free throws with 18 seconds left for the final margin.

+“I think going into overtime we just lost that fire and energy, and we let it slip away,” McNeil said.

 BIG PICTURE

 Baylor: It’s the first conference title for the Bears since they won the 1950 Southwest Conference championship.
 The Bears improved to 4-0 against top 10 teams this season.
+They shot 51% (36 of 70) from the floor against West Virginia.
+The conference’s top 3-point shooting team made 13 of them.

 West Virginia: The Mountaineers saw a three-game winning streak snapped but are still looking at a solid NCAA Tournament seeding.
 West Virginia is 9-5 since big man Oscar Tshiebwe left the team.
 But the Mountaineers’ offense has steadily improved because his exit enabled other capable playmakers to getting extra court time while the defense hasn’t suffered much.
 The five losses have been by a combined 17 points.